ilya-kavalenka/RECSEN/README.md

 ### Contexts

 Contexts is a general purpose mechanism to correlate send and receive operations.
-Each named send operation gets a pointer to a context data structure.
+Each named send operation receives a pointer to a context data structure.
 The context pointer is then provided to all named receive operations defined within the scope of the send operation.
 The application is responsible for the context data structure allocation and deallocation.

 ```
 struct AppSubscribeSymbolClientContext : subscribeSymbolClientContext